-The signs and symptoms of colon polyps are uncommon and usually identified during an exam or procedure.
-However, many with colon polyps experience:
+The signs and symptoms are uncommon, so polyps are usually identified during an exam or procedure.
+However, many people with colon polyps experience:

 If you are experiencing abdominal pain, blood in your stool, or changes in your bowel habits that last longer than a week, schedule an appointment with Digestive Health Associates of Cheyenne to determine if colon polyps are causing your symptoms.
 Are you over 50 or have risk factors for colon cancer?
 Schedule your colonoscopy screening today.